Spontaneous bacterial peritonitis: Prevention

 Studies on the use of rifaximin in cirrhotic patients, have suggested that its use may be effective in preventing spontaneous bacterial peritonitis.

 Treatment

 Antibiotics

 Although there is no high-quality evidence, the third-generation cephalosporins are considered the standard empirical treatment for spontaneous bacterial peritonitis in people with cirrhosis.

+Other resources mentioned that empiric third-generation cephalosporins are recommended for suspected SBP with a Polymorphonuclear neutrophils (PMN) count over 250 cells/μL.
+The exception was that if in cases of prior beta-lactam use or hospital-acquired infections, the treatment should be guided by susceptibility testing.
+Patients with a PMN count above 500 cells/μL require hospitalization and antibiotics, with follow-up ascitic fluid analysis.
+Lack of improvement within 48 hours may indicate secondary bacterial peritonitis, potentially requiring surgery.
+A PMN reduction of at least 25% suggests an adequate response to treatment.

 In practice, cefotaxime is the agent of choice for treatment of SBP.
 After confirmation of SBP, hospital admission is usually advised for observation and intravenous antibiotic therapy.

 Where there is a risk of kidney malfunction developing in a syndrome called hepatorenal syndrome, intravenous albumin is usually administered too.
 Paracentesis may be repeated after 48 hours to ensure control of infection.
 After recovery from a single episode of SBP, indefinite prophylactic antibiotics are recommended.

 Prokinetics

 The addition of a prokinetic drug to an antibiotic regimen reduces the incidence of spontaneous bacterial peritonitis possibly via decreasing small intestinal bacterial overgrowth.

 Intravenous albumin

 A randomized controlled trial found that intravenous albumin on the day of admission and on hospital day 3 can reduce kidney impairment.